mwermelinger/Learn-to-code-for-data-analysis/README.md

 If you will be working on the course using a web-based service, e.g. CoCalc, you need to upload the folder to that service.

+The instructions for installing Anaconda or using Cocalc are given at the start of the course.

 ## The course